bigoshunane/Web-Scraping-Challenge-HM-10/README.md

-# Web-Scraping-Challenge-HM-10

-# Mission to Mars
+# Web-Scraping-Mission to Mars

+## Background
+In this assignment, you will build a web application that scrapes various websites for data related to the Mission to Mars and displays the information in a single HTML page.

+## Objective

 The main objective of this project is to develop web application that scrapes different websites to scrape the latest information, news headlines and images of planet Mars and display the information gathered in a single responsive HTML webpage.

-# Technologies used:
+## Technologies used:

-.
-Beautiful soup and splinter for scraping the target data from given websites.
+-  Beautiful soup and splinter for scraping the target data from given websites.

-.
-HTML and Bootstrap (CSS) for designing and styling the webpage.
+-  HTML and Bootstrap (CSS) for designing and styling the webpage.

-.
-Flask for building the web application.
+-  Flask for building the web application.

-.
-PyMongo for interacting with the Mongo Database and store gathered data for CRUD application of the database.
+-  PyMongo for interacting with the Mongo Database and store gathered data for CRUD application of the database.

-.
-Pandas for designing the Mars Facts table.
+-  Pandas for designing the Mars Facts table.

-# Resources used:
+## Resources used:

 . [https://redplanetscience.com/]()